-The second great building on the Museumsinsel Berlin was constructed by Friedrich August Stüler (Schinkel’s pupil) between 1843 and 1855.
-It was a crucial turning point in the development of the entire island in the Spree as a 'sanctuary of art and science'.
+The second great building on the Museumsinsel Berlin was constructed by Friedrich August Stüler (Schinkel’s pupil) between 1843 and 1855: the Neues Museum.
+It was a crucial turning point in the development of the entire island in the Spree as a “sanctuary of art and science”.
 After its partial destruction in World War II, it spent the following decades as a ruin in the heart of the city, until extensive and elaborate renovation and restoration work was undertaken on the structure by David Chipperfield Architects, allowing it to finally reopen in 2009.
 Today, the rich architectural forms and decorative features from the original structure, executed in the late Neoclassical and Historicist styles, have been brought into a charged, palpable dialogue with the strict, modern vernacular of the building’s newly designed sections.
 With enormous sensitivity and consummate skill, Chipperfield has succeeded to simultaneously preserve both Stüler’s heritage-listed building and the scars of modern history, while at the same time creating a truly modern museum.

-As the original home to the Nationalgalerie’s collection, which has spread over time to various other locations, the majestic Alte Nationalgalerie dominates the island’s skyline.
+As the original home to the Nationalgalerie's collection, which has spread over time to various other locations, the majestic Alte Nationalgalerie dominates the island’s skyline.
 From its elevated vantage point, this 19th-century temple to art is a sanctum of paintings and sculptures that reflect the major developments in art from the Romanticism and Neo-classicism of the ‘Age of Goethe’ up to French and German Realist painting.
-The building’s 19th-century facade and works contained within thus strike a perfect balance and create an authentic whole.

 The design for the Alte Nationalgalerie stemmed from an architectural sketch made by King Friedrich Wilhelm IV of Prussia.
 It was built by Friedrich August Stüler, who was responsible for designing the Neues Museum before it.
 Johann Heinrich Strack, who, like Stüler was a pupil of Schinkel, took over the supervision of the construction from 1867 to 1876, the year of its completion and opening.
-Most recently, the museum’s renovation was overseen by the HG Merz Berlin.

 Like a moated palace, the neo-Baroque Bode-Museum rises up from the water at the northernmost tip of the Museumsinsel Berlin.
 Once visitors have passed the building’s central enfilade – formed by the majestic Great Domed Hall, the basilica, and the Small Domed Hall – they are brought face-to-face with works from the Skulpturensammlung und Museum für Byzantinische Kunst.

-The collection’s European sculptures dating from the Middle Ages to the 18th century are consistently juxtaposed with works from the same epoch taken from the Gemäldegalerie’s collection, in a curatorial display scheme inspired by the museum’s spiritus rector, Wilhelm von Bode.
+The collection’s European sculptures dating from the Middle Ages to the 18th century are consistently juxtaposed with works from the same epoch taken from the Gemäldegalerie's collection, in a curatorial display scheme inspired by the museum’s spiritus rector, Wilhelm von Bode.
 It was his desire to combine paintings, sculptures, and craftwork from a particular period in a single, unified display.
 Ernst Eberhard von Ihne specifically designed the museum to fit this purpose; it was constructed between 1897 and 1904 and was originally named the Kaiser Friedrich-Museum.
-Today, the Bode-Museum is also home to the Staatliche Museen’s numismatic collection, the Münzkabinett.
+Today, the Bode-Museum is also home to the Staatliche Museen zu Berlin’s numismatic collection, the Münzkabinett.

 The Pergamonmuseum was created as the last of the five large exhibition buildings on the Museumsinsel Berlin.
 Designed by Alfred Messel, its construction lasted twenty years from 1910 to 1930 and was supervised by Ludwig Hoffmann after Messel’s death.
 Year on year it attracts around one million visitors from all over the world.
 The most breath-taking of all artworks they come to admire is the eponymous Pergamon Altar, which the Antikensammlung presents here together with other magnificent archaeological reconstructions and its array of ancient Greek and Roman sculptures.